Jimmy Smits Joins Cast Of Lin-Manuel Miranda’s ‘In The Heights’ Movie

-Television actor Jimmy Smits has been tapped to join the cast of Hamilton creator Lin-Manuel Miranda’s big screen adaptation of his hit Broadway play In The Heights.
-Smits, whose recent credits include Star Wars: Revenge of the Sith and How to Get Away With Murder will portray the role of Kevin Rosario.
+Television actor Jimmy Smits has been tapped to join the cast of Hamilton creator Lin-Manuel Miranda’s big-screen adaptation of his hit Broadway play In The Heights.
+Smits, whose recent credits include Star Wars: Revenge of the Sith and How to Get Away With Murder, will portray the role of Kevin Rosario.

 Smits, whom television fans know from his starring roles in the series L.A.
-Law, NYPD Blue, Sons of Anarchy, Dexter and The West Wing will play he character of Nina’s overprotective father, who owns his own taxi cab service: Rosario’s.
+Law, NYPD Blue, Sons of Anarchy, Dexter, and The West Wing, will play the character of Nina’s overprotective father, who owns his own taxi cab service, Rosario’s.

-Smits joins former Hamilton star Anthony Ramos as Usnavi, Tony nominee Corey Hawkins as Benny, Melissa Barrera as Vanessa, and Leslie Grace as Nina reported Deadline.
+Smits joins former Hamilton star Anthony Ramos as Usnavi, Tony nominee Corey Hawkins as Benny, Melissa Barrera as Vanessa, and Leslie Grace as Nina, reported Deadline.

-Also confirmed for the cast are Olga Merediz, who originated the role of Abuela Claudia and Gregory Diaz IV (Broadway’s Matilda) as Sonny noted Playbill.
-According to Broadway World, star of Brooklyn Nine-Nine Stephanie Beatriz will play Carla.
+Also confirmed for the cast are Olga Merediz, who originated the role of Abuela Claudia, and Gregory Diaz IV (Broadway’s Matilda) as Sonny, noted Playbill.
+According to Broadway World, Stephanie Beatriz, who is best-known for starring in Brooklyn Nine-Nine, will play Carla.

-The story of In The Heights is set over three days in a neighborhood that mirrors the largely Hispanic-American neighborhood of Washington Heights, New York City where Miranda grew up and where the play is based.
+The story of In The Heights is set over three days in a neighborhood that mirrors the largely Hispanic-American neighborhood of Washington Heights, New York City, where Miranda grew up and where the play is based.

 Miranda reportedly wrote his first draft of In the Heights in 1999, during his sophomore year of college.